Ted Maher: Trial and conviction

 American lawyer Michael Griffith volunteered to assist with Ted Maher's defense.
 Griffith based the defense on the notion that while Maher did set the fire, he never intended to harm anyone.
 "It was a stupid, most insane thing a human being could do," says Griffith.
 "He did not intend to kill Mr. Safra.
 He just wanted Mr. Safra to appreciate him more.
 He loved Mr. Safra.
 This was the best job of his life."
 Maher maintained that the deaths of Safra and Torrente would have been averted if police had not blocked firefighters from launching a rescue attempt until long after Maher was rushed to a hospital.
 Lawyers for Safra's widow, Lily, argued that Maher should be judged for his actions, not his intentions.

 In December 2002 Maher was convicted in the arson deaths of Edmond Safra and Vivian Torrente and sentenced to 10 years in prison.
 The prosecution had requested 12 years in prison for Maher.
 The charges carried a maximum penalty of life in prison.
 "He directly caused the deaths of Mrs. Torrente and Mr. Safra", said head prosecutor Daniel Serdet.
 "He trapped the victims."
 On the final day of his trial Maher called Safra "the best employer I ever had," and said he did not mean to cause his death or the death of the other nurse.
 "What's happened is and always will be a terrible accident", reiterating earlier testimony, in the hours before the verdict.
-Maher's wife was in court, as was Safra's widow.
+Maher's wife was in court, as was Lily Safra.